 The Town of Petawawa is located along the Trans-Canada Highway (Highway 17) at the confluence of the Ottawa and Petawawa Rivers.
-It is east of Algonquin Park and is approximately 160 km northwest of Ottawa, Ontario, as illustrated in Figure 1-1.
-Figure 1-1 Town of Petawawa Location Map
+It is east of Algonquin Park and is approximately 160 km northwest of Ottawa, Ontario.

 Geographically, the Town occupies a total land area of 166.69 km2 (Statistics Canada, 2016), and is comprised of the former Village of Petawawa, the former Township of Petawawa, and Garrison Petawawa, a federal military base operated by the Department of National Defense (DND).
-The former Township of Petawawa is characterized by commercial and industrial development along the Petawawa Boulevard (County Road 51), and resourcebased activities.
+The former Township of Petawawa is characterized by commercial and industrial development along the Petawawa Boulevard (County Road 51), and resource-based activities.
 The former Village of Petawawa is characterized by urban residential, commercial, and industrial land uses.